About Earth, Humans, and God

-By Admin Pantau GambutSuhaimi, a resident of Parit Jawa, West Tanjung Jabung District, just looked down in silence during his time at the West Tanjung Jabung Police Headquarters in early August.
+By Pantau GambutSuhaimi, a resident of Parit Jawa, West Tanjung Jabung District, just looked down in silence during his time at the West Tanjung Jabung Police Headquarters in early August.
 His face was covered with a balaclava when Firman Shantyabudi, Jambi Regional Police Chief, Inspector General Police, named him as a suspect in a land fire case.

 The 40-year-old man was deemed responsible for the fire in the 6,000 meters plot of land belonging to Sajali and Dedek in the Pantai Gading Village on 29 July 2020.
 Suhaimi was charged with Article 108 of Law No. 39 of 2014 in conjunction with Article 56 paragraph (1) concerning Plantations, Article 187 or Article 188 of the Criminal Code which carries a sanction of 10 years imprisonment and a fine of Rp.
 10 billion.